aramis-lab/clinicadl/docs/user_guide/reproducibility/config.rst

 What is a configuration class?
 ------------------------------

-A configuration class is a small dataclass associated with a ClinicaDL object.
+A configuration class is a small dataclass associated with a Python object.
 It holds **only the parameters** of that object, with almost no logic of its own.
 From a configuration object, you obtain the actual object with its ``get_object`` method.